jdolinay/avr_debug/readme.txt

 For more information and tutorial please see the manual in /doc directory.

 Revision History
 ----------------
+June 2019
++ Created Arduino library to make it easier to use this debugger.

 July 2018
 + Fixed bug in bootloader - it really works now with avrdude.
 + Fixed bug in stub which prevented GDB from stopping running program in some cases.